-Adverse Sustain nability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 12.
-Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 10% N/A Coverage: 9.6% Eligible: 49.2% The unadjusted gender pay gap of companies is part of the Asset Manager's proprietary ESG rating tool.
-Engagement/Voting Supporting improvements within diversity, equity & inclusion (DEI) is a firm-wide prioritised area, hence is also deeply embedded in engagement efforts with investee companies.
-Targeted engagement action include the disclosure of: • diversity-related metrics such as gender pay gap and incidents related to harassment and discrimination • policies and targets to improve diversity, especially within executive management and at the board level • training, development and other initiatives to attract and retain diverse talent and people from underrepresented backgrounds • whistleblowing system and protection against retaliation With the following objectives for investee companies: • Support DEI • Improve human health and well-being across the value chain The Asset Manager uses its voting rights to support strategic measures to achieve diverse organisations that can attract and retain higher quality talent.
-Hence, the Asset Manager in general votes in line with what it considers will help strengthen DEI-related policies, reporting, actions and risk management and oversight.
+Eligible: from 55.9% to 54.4% The average unadjusted gender pay gap has increased.
+The coverage of this PAI significantly increased due to the inclusion of estimated data.
+Diversity-related metrics such as gender pay gap and incidents related to harassment and discrimination Policies and targets to improve diversity, especially within executive management and at the board level Training, development and other initiatives to attract and retain diverse talent and people from underrepresented backgrounds Whistleblowing system and protection against retaliation With the following objectives for investee companies: • Support DEI • Improve human health and well-being across the value chain LGT CP uses its voting rights to support strategic measures to achieve diverse organisations that can attract and retain higher quality talent.
+Hence, LGT CP in general votes in line with what it considers will help strengthen DEI-related policies, reporting, actions and risk management and oversight.
 This could relate to supporting voting items on e.g., disclosure of compensation disparities, prevention of discrimination and harassment and improved gender and minority board representation.

-Adverse Sustair nability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 13.
-Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 31.9% N/A Coverage: 44% Eligible: 49.2% Board gender diversity is part of the Asset Manager's proprietary ESG rating tool.
-Engagement/Voting Supporting improvements within diversity, equity & inclusion (DEI) is a firm-wide prioritised area, hence is also deeply embedded in engagement efforts with investee companies.
-Targeted engagement action include the disclosure of: • diversity-related metrics such as gender pay gap and incidents related to harassment and discrimination • policies and targets to improve diversity, especially within executive management and at the board level • training, development and other initiatives to attract and retain diverse talent and people from underrepresented backgrounds • whistleblowing system and protection against retaliation With the following objectives for investee companies: • Support DEI Improve human health and well-being across the value chain The Asset Manager uses its voting rights to support strategic measures to achieve diverse organisations that can attract and retain higher quality talent.
-Hence, the Asset Manager in general votes in line with what it considers will help strengthen DEI-related policies, reporting, actions and risk management and oversight.
+13. Board gender diversity Average ratio of female to male board members in investee com- panies, expressed as a percent- age of all board members 15.1% 16.3% Coverage: from 48% to 44.4% Eligible: from 55.9% to 54.4% Board gender diversity is part of LGT CP's proprietary ESG rating tool.
+Engagement/Voting age of all board frientbers The board gender diversity slightly decreased.
+Supporting improvements within diversity, equity & inclusion (DEI) is a firm-wide prioritised area, hence is also deeply embedded in engagement efforts with investee companies.
+Targeted engagement action include the disclosure of: Diversity-related metrics such as gender pay gap and incidents related to harassment and discrimination Policies and targets to improve diversity, especially within executive management and at the board level

+- Training, development and other initiatives to attract and retain diverse talent and people from underrepresented backgrounds - Whistleblowing system and protection against retaliation

+With the following objectives for investee companies:

+- Support DE&I - Improve human health and well-being across the value chain

+LGT CP uses its voting rights to support strategic measures to achieve diverse organisations that can attract and retain higher quality talent.
+Hence, LGT CP in general votes in line with what it considers will help strengthen DEI-related policies, reporting, actions and risk management and oversight.
 This could relate to supporting voting items on e.g., disclosure of compensation disparities, prevention of discrimination and harassment and improved gender and minority board representation.

-In regard to the latter, the Asset Manager in general votes AGAINST (or WITHHOLD depending on the market) the chair of the nominating committee, or other directors on a case-by-case basis, if there is lack of diversity on the board.
-For most markets the Asset Manager votes in, it strives for the board to be compromised of at least 40 percent underrepresented gender identities.
+Regarding the latter, LGT CP in general votes AGAINST (or WITHHOLD/ABSTAIN depending on the market) the chair of the nomination committee, or other directors on a case-by-case basis, if there is lack of diversity on the board.
+For most markets LGT CP votes in, it strives for the board to be compromised of at least 40 percent underrepresented gender identities.
+If a company demonstrate credible progress on board diversity, we might consider to still support the re-election of the chair of the nomination committee.